-This information sets out the privacy notice for both Independent Healthcare Providers Network and NHS Confederation members, and non-members.
+This information sets out the privacy notice for both Independent Healthcare Providers Network members, and non-members.
 Please see the links below for each notice:

 Protecting your privacy is very important to us.
 So that you can feel in control of your personal information, we want to be clear with you about the information we collect and how it is used.

 In order to provide you with our full range of services and benefits, we sometimes need to collect information about you.
 This Privacy Notice explains the following:

 - How long we will keep your data

 - Your rights

 - Accessing your data

 1. Who we are: